qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-revamped.md

 date: 2024-07-21T14:24:00.000Z
 ---

-It's been more than a year since we published the [original article](/articles/hybrid-search) about building a hybrid search system with Qdrant.
-The idea was straightforward: combine the results from different search methods to improve the search quality.
-Back in 2023, you were still expected to use an additional service to bring the lexical search capabilities and combine all the intermediate results.
+It's been over a year since we published the [original article](/articles/hybrid-search/) search system with Qdrant.
+The idea was straightforward: combine the results from different search methods to improve retrieval quality.
+Back in 2023, you still needed to use an additional service to bring lexical search capabilities and combine all the intermediate results.
 Things have changed since then.
-Once we introduced the support of the sparse vectors, [the additional search service became obsolete](/articles/sparse-vectors/), but you were still required to combine the results from different methods on your side.
+Once we introduced support for sparse vectors, [the additional search service became obsolete](/articles/sparse-vectors/), but you were still required to combine the results from different methods on your end.

-**Qdrant 1.10 introduces a new Query API that allows you to build a search system that combines different search methods to improve search quality**.
+**Qdrant 1.10 introduces a new Query API that lets you build a search system by combining different search methods to improve retrieval quality**.
 Everything is now done on the server side, and you can focus on building the best search experience for your users.
 In this article, we will show you how to utilize the new [Query API](/documentation/concepts/search/#query-api) to build a hybrid search system.

 ## Introduction to the new Query API

-At Qdrant, we believe that vector search capabilities go well beyond the simple search for the nearest neighbors.
+At Qdrant, we believe that vector search capabilities go well beyond a simple search for nearest neighbors.
 That's why we provided separate methods for different search use cases, such as `search`, `recommend`, or `discover`.
 With the latest release, we are happy to introduce the new Query API, which combines all of these methods into a single endpoint and also supports creating nested multistage queries that can be used to build complex search pipelines.

-If you are an existing Qdrant user, you probably have a running search mechanism that you want to improve, either sparse or dense.
+If you are an existing Qdrant user, you probably have a running search mechanism that you want to improve, whether sparse or dense.
 Your system will act as a baseline for further experiments, so you have a reference point to compare the new search methods with.

 ### Available embedding options

-Support of the multiple vectors per point is nothing new in Qdrant, but introducing the Query API makes it even more powerful.
+Support for multiple vectors per point is nothing new in Qdrant, but introducing the Query API makes it even more powerful.
 The 1.10 release brings support for the multivectors, which allows you to treat lists of embeddings as a single entity.
 There are many possible ways of utilizing this feature, and the most prominent one is the support for late interaction models, such as ColBERT.
 Instead of having a single embedding for each document or query, this